 Disable Fast Startup

-Here is another solution, few users suggested disabling the fast startup feature help them fix system crash or computer freezes at startup problems running windows 10.
+Here is another solution, few users suggested disabling the fast startup feature help them fix system crashes or computer freezes at startup problems running Windows 10.

 - Press Windows + R, type powercfg.cpl and click “OK